Danish income tax - a short introduction

 Arbejdmarkedsbidrag (AM-bidrag) - labour market contribution

-In addition to municipal taxes, all employees in Denmark also pay a labor market contribution (AM-bidrag) of 8% tax.
-The labor market contribution tax is deducted from your entire gross earnings.
-Income tax is then deducted.
+All employees in Denmark pay Arbejdsmarkedbidrag (AM-bidrag), a labor market contribution of 8% tax.
+The amount of labor market contribution tax is deducted from your entire gross earnings.
+Other Income Tax is then calculated.

 Municipal tax makes up the largest portion of the total income tax, 25% for commuters living in Sweden and working in Denmark.